GoogleChrome/web.dev/src/site/content/en/layout/intrinsic-layout-overview/index.md

 date: 2019-03-05
 ---

-## ⏳ History
+## History ⏳
+The term [intrinsic](https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size), with regard to the web, is used to help us talk specifically about a **type or strategy** to calculating element sizing.

+{% Aside 'key-term' %}
+  The **intrinsic size** of an element is the size it would be based on its content, if no external factors were applied to it.
+{% endAside %}

-[Jen Simmons](https://twitter.com/jensimmons) **astutely** coined the term [intrinsic web design](https://adactio.com/journal/13671).
-She advocates for it as well as [demonstrates](https://labs.jensimmons.com) it.
-For good reason too, it's most certainly a strong and futuristic layout strategy.
+[Jen Simmons](https://twitter.com/jensimmons) **astutely** coined the term [intrinsic web design](https://adactio.com/journal/13671) to help us talk specifically about a layout strategy in which the developer leverages newer, more content centric (intrinsic) CSS properties to unlock stronger layouts.
+Since coining the term, Jen passionately advocates and [demonstrates](https://labs.jensimmons.com) her joy and learnings around intrinsic web design around the world.
+For good reason too, it's most certainly a strong, future facing layout strategy that has brought me much power and joy.

-She describes it so well that I'd like to pull directly from **her words**:
+She describes intrinsic web design so well that I'd like to pull directly from **her words**:

 <blockquote class="w-blockquote">
   <p class="w-blockquote__text">Intrinsic Web Design is a name that I gave to this new era, because I think we’re really in a new era of layout design... it’s not that float-based thing where everything’s set in widths with using percents.
 It’s this new set of technologies.</p>